davidsword/pseudo-subdomain-network/readme.txt

 1. The field added to the `Network » Sites » Add New Site` form.

 == Changelog ==

+= 1.1.2 =
+* April 12, 2019
+* Fix - remove trailing slash from new site url to reflect core better

 = 1.1.1 =
 * April 12, 2019